yepher/RaZBerry/README.md

 Updates

-2013 Aug 13 - I am not backing the HackRF on KickStarter.
+2013 Aug 13 - I am now backing the HackRF on KickStarter.
 The goal is to apply my learnings to decoding the RF part of ZWave.

 I have been asked why am I doing this.
 My answer is two fold: